StudyGrow/Cards/README.md

 You can checkout the graphql playground by navigatin to `http://localhost:<port>/<API_ENDPOINT>` , where port is the port provdided by the server and ``API_ENDPOINT`` being the API endpoint provided in `./backend/.env`.

-## Modifiying the frontend
+## Frontend installation

 The frontend is built using Angular.
-The Angular project folder is located in angular-cards.
+The Angular project folder is located in ``./angular-cards``.
 Download and install Angular with:

 ```shell
 npm install -g @angular/cli